Skip to main content

 “You want to lose again?
 Okay, let's up the game!”
 He spoke like a challenge.

 “Your Sword.”
 Priyambada smiled.
 Ishaan Dev’s brows shot up.
-His sword was gifted to him by his father and was the sword used by generations of heir apparent in his family.
+His sword was gifted to him by his father and was the sword used by generations of the heir apparent in his family.
 It bore the emblem of their royal flag and was one of his priceless possessions.
 Did she know that?
 He was suspicious.

 “Your Veena.”
 He said.
 That was the most priceless possession she seemed to have.
 Priyambada smiled.
 “Does the Adhiraja want to learn the Veena now?”

 “Can’t he?”
 Ishaan Dev frowned.
 Priyambada rolled the dice.
 She was more determined with her moves.
 He could see that.
-Whether it was to win his sword or save her Veena it was hard to tell.
+Whether it was to win his sword or save her Veena, it was hard to tell.

 After an hour and a half, Priyambada smiled victoriously.